xabikos/personal-blog/source/_posts/2015-10-03-Webpack-aliases-and-relative-paths.md

 But now is interesting to see how the import statements of components look like.
 Let's begin with App component as before:

-{% tabbed_codeblock Add react content to Razor view %}
+{% tabbed_codeblock Import module through alias %}
     <!-- tab js -->
 import Home from 'home';
 import Utility from 'utility';